-Easy access for all residents.
+Equitable service and pricing.
 Saint Paul is home to new residents from throughout the world.
 Having a standard built in service allows all residents to receive consistent service at a uniform rate, not based on their ability to negotiate lower prices.

 Community input - Open Saint Paul

 Organized Trash Collection Report on Community Input and Draft Goals

 Organized Trash Collection Resolution - Directing the Public Works Department to solicit input from residents to develop draft goals and objectives for implementing a system of organized trash collection.